Circuit Ricardo Tormo

 It's fitting then that the Circuit de la Comunitat Valenciana Ricardo Tormo, as it is officially titled, should have seen so much Spanish success over the years.
 Hosting MotoGP event every year since its opening, home riders have dominated the winners lists.
 Sete Gibernau started the ball rolling with his 500cc victory for Suzuki back in 2001.
 The following year Dani Pedrosa kick-started his own very successful relationship with Ricardo Tormo when he won the 125cc Grand Prix on a Honda, moving up to take further wins in the 250cc class in 2004-05.

-In 2007 Dani claimed his first MotoGP victory at the Valencia track, repeating the feat in 2009 and again in 2012.
-Not to be left out, Jorge Lorenzo won for Yamaha in 2010 and 2013.
-Hector Barbera, Héctor Faubel, Julian Simon, Nico Terol, Maverick Viñales and Marc Marquez have also all added victories in the lower classes, meaning Spaniards have won 18 of the first 45 Grand Prix events held here.
+In 2007 Dani claimed his first MotoGP victory at the Valencia track, repeating the feat in 2009 and again in 2012 and 2017 to become the all time most successful rider at the track.
+Not to be left out, Jorge Lorenzo won for Yamaha in 2010 and 2013, while Marc Marquez took the spoils in 2014 and 2019.
+A wealth of other Spanish riders have also won in the lower classes, including Hector Barbera, Héctor Faubel, Julian Simon, Nico Terol and Maverick Viñales, meaning Spaniards have won 29 of the 69 Grand Prix events held here to the end of 2021, more than double any other nation.

 The Cheste track has several layouts, running anti-clockwise with varying lengths.
 The main Grand Prix course is just over 4km long and comprises five right handed corners, eight left handers and a 650m main straight.
 Although the track occupies a compact area, the pit complex contains 48 garages whilst the stadium style grandstands can seat up to 120,000 spectators.